-Any intervention that impedes this motion (upper extension, lower flexion) will make it more difficult to visualize the glottis, although cervical fusions below C4 do not usually create clinical problems.
+Any intervention that impedes this motion (upper extension, lower flexion) will make it more difficult to visualize the glottis, although cervical fusions below C4 do not usually create clinical problems in patients with otherwise normal airways.
 Conversely, surgical O-C1-C2 fusion makes it extremely difficult (impossible) to successfully perform a DL.
-External "stabilization" methods (traction, manual stabilization, collars etc) may reduce movement during DL - but they will also make visualization more difficult.
+External "stabilization" methods (traction, manual stabilization, collars etc) may reduce movement during DL - but they will also make visualization more difficult (see below).
+This is the "Catch-22" of all proposed methods used to "stabilize" the neck during intubation.